Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 		Fixed compilation error on Linux with bitvector.
 		Fixed a compilation warning with an unreferenced variable in Strlcpy.

+Libraries included, but not used:
+	acl
+		Technically nothing uses this, but in the future we will use this for animations.

+	Capstone
+		This is only included for building TracyServer.
+It is not used by the engine itself.

+	GLFW
+		This is only included for building TracyServer.
+It is not used by the engine itself.

+	sqlite
+		Technically nothing uses this, but in the future might use this.

+	zstd
+		This is only included for building TracyServer.
+It is not used by the engine itself.

 Linux Library Dependencies:
 In order to get code to compile on Linux, these libraries will need to be installed from your package manager.